chinakr/seocms/README.md

-# seocms
+# SEOCMS

-seocms is a Search engine optimized CMS, which is developed in Go programming language.
+SEOCMS is a Search engine optimized CMS, which is developed in Go programming language.

 ## Dependency

-seocms uses following 3rd frameworks:
+SEOCMS uses following 3rd frameworks:

 * beego
 * beedb